Malinga Mafia: Early life

 Banda was born on 17 August 1994, in Lilongwe in a family of 6 children.
 He did his primary school education in three schools namely, Mphanje Private Primary School, Chidothi CCAP Primary School and Chimutu L.E.A.
 He did his secondary school at Mkwichi Secondary in Dowa.
 He obtained a Diploma in IT (Software Programming and Web Design) from National College of Information Technology (Malawi).

 Music career

 Banda started music when he was still in primary at Chidothi CCAP Primary School, under influence of his brothers Yung Degree and Kinton who were also Dancehall.
 He recorded his first single "Bwera" (come) in 2008 when he was at Dowa Secondary school.
 In 2010, he joined Mabilinganya Empire after being recruited by its founder member, Black Sta.

 Banda was in the Mabilinganya Empire for two years (from 2010 to 2013).
 He has worked with different artists such Gwamba and Fredokiss, among others.

 Controversies

-The remix of Banda titled 'Levels Remix' featuring Fredokiss, Martse, Malcelba and others stared debate and criticism as its lyrics were mixed with illuminate views.
+The remix of Banda titled 'Levels Remix' featuring Fredokiss, Martse, Malcelba and others drew debate and criticism as its lyrics were mixed with illuminate views.